Study modes: Full-time, Part-time

 We link to the latest information available.
 Please note that this may be for a previous academic year and should be considered indicative.

-Between the School of Literatures, Languages and Cultures (LLC), the Careers Service, and the Institute for Academic Development (IAD), you’ll find a range of programmes and resources to help you develop your postgraduate skills.
+Between the School of Literatures, Languages and Cultures (LLC), the Careers Service, and the Institute for Academic Development (IAD), you will find a further range of programmes and resources to help you develop your postgraduate skills.

 You will also have access to the University’s fantastic libraries, collections and worldwide strategic partnerships.